aleshaleksey/fansys23/abilities.md

 **Type**: (Natural, Class B)

-**Description**: Avoid all attacks of opportunity from a target that you have made a melee attack against for the rest of your turns.
+**Description**: Avoid all attacks of opportunity from a target that you have made a melee attack against for the rest of your turn.

 **Original state**: Characters moving out of threatened squares provoke attacks of opportunity.
 Attacks of opportunity when moving between threatened squares can be avoided using "cautious movement".